I concluded recently that the infantile

 grappling with ways to confront the

 system.
-They did so in little groups called think tanks.
+They started doing so in little groups called think tanks.

 There were many think tanks in Cameroon in